FILTER BY:

 Renewal or Regeneration

 “No man putteth a piece of new cloth unto an old garment.…Neither do men put new wine into old bottles.” –Matthew 9:16–17 Until recently Bible Believers drew a contrast between reformation and regeneration.
 Reformation was commonly defined as changes in external conduct or character.
-Regeneration speaks of a radical change, wrought by God, at the core […]
+Regeneration speaks of a radical change, wrought by God, at the […]

 Continue reading